• Menu

 Consolidated Cigar Company

-After Samuel I. Davis’ death in 1918, the factory exclusively produced El Sidelo cigars, and the name of the factory changed to reflect that; from Samuel I. Davis & Co. to El Sidelo Cigar Company Factory.
+After Samuel I. Davis passed away in 1918, the factory began exclusively producing El Sidelo cigars and changed its name to El Sidelo Cigar Company Factory.
 The Davis Bros.
-Cigar Company operated the factory until May 15, 1919, when it merged with six other cigar manufacturers to form the Consolidated Cigar Corporation.
-Those six manufacturers were E. M. Schwartz & Co. of New York, T. J. Dunn & Co. of New York, Jose Llovera of Tampa, Lillies Cigar Co. of Detroit, El Sidelo Cigar Co., and the Samuel I. Davis Cigar Company.
-Fred Davis was in charge of leaf purchases from Havana, Cuba but soon left Consolidated Cigar to start the New York-Tampa Cigar Company with Luis Toro in 1921.
+Cigar Company ran the factory until May 15, 1919, when it merged with six other manufacturers to form the Consolidated Cigar Corporation.
+This included E. M. Schwartz & Co., T. J. Dunn & Co., Jose Llovera, Lillies Cigar Co., and the Samuel I. Davis Cigar Company.
+Fred Davis managed leaf purchases from Havana, Cuba, but later left to co-found the New York-Tampa Cigar Company with Luis Toro in 1921.
+Consolidated Cigar Co. would operate the factory until 1924, when they ceased operations in the Tampa area.

-Consolidated Cigar Co. would operate the factory until 1924 when they ceased operations in the Tampa area.
-Gradiaz, Annis & Co. moved into the building in 1929 when they moved their manufacturing operations from New York and remained here until 1933 when they relocated to the Berriman-Morgan factory in Ybor City.
+Gradiaz, Annis & Co. moved into the building in 1929 when they moved their manufacturing operations from New York and remained here until 1933, when they relocated to the Berriman-Morgan factory in Ybor City.
 A. Santaella & Co. briefly operated a branch here from 1930 to 1931.
-This building was occupied by Sunstate Sportswear manufacturing firm from 1954 into the 1980s.
+The former Samuel I. Davis Cigar Factory was occupied by Sunstate Sportswear manufacturing firm from 1954 into the 1980s.

-While there are no current plans for the building, it is currently up for sale.
+While there are no plans for the building, it is currently up for sale.
 According to the Hillsborough County Property Appraiser’s website, JMC Property Investments Inc. has owned the factory since 1994, when it was purchased for $275,000.
 The appraiser’s website says the factory’s market value is $1,315,100.

 Photo Gallery